tomjoht/tomjoht.github.io/_restapicourse/docapis_intro_to_rest_api_doc.md

 <a href="http://cloudcannon.com/tips/2014/12/12/the-ultimate-list-of-services-for-static-websites.html"><img src="{{ "/images/servicesforstaticsites.png" | prepend: site.baseurl }}" alt="services for static websites" /></a>

 This cafeteria style model is replacing the massive, swiss-army-site model that tries to do anything and everything.
-It's better to rely on specialized companies create powerful, robust tools (such as search) and leverage their service rather than trying to build all of these services yourself.
+It's better to rely on specialized companies to create powerful, robust tools (such as search) and leverage their service rather than trying to build all of these services yourself.

 The way each site leverages its service is usually through a REST API of some kind.
 The web is becoming an interwoven mashup of many different services from different APIs interacting with each other.